wahrwolf/ba-thesis/chapters/500-discussion.md

 Most domain control and adaption mechanism are only tested for one or two language pairs.
 However, my findings indicate that language selection can have a huge impact on the performance of the domain control mechanism.
 Therefore, I suggest reevaluating the findings for the domain control mechanism for additional language pairs.
-Especially since \ref{japsen} rely on the work of \ref{kobus} but use largely unrelated languages.
+Especially since \cite{takeno:17}rely on the work of \cite{kobus:16} but use largely unrelated languages.

 ## Creation of a relatedness Score
 To measure the relatedness of language pairs and calculate a possible correlation with the performance on translation systems, I suggest the creation of a new and simple score.
-The FSI uses the necessary study time to rank the training difficulty of language pairs.
+The Foreign Service Institute  uses the necessary study time to rank the training difficulty of language pairs.
 I suggest the creation and evaluation of a score based on the median training time.
-This information can be easily collected for humans and tested for neural machine translation and can then be used to decide whether prefix constraints should be used in a model or not. \TODO{please check if BS}
+This information can be easily collected for humans and tested for neural machine translation and can then be to represent a translation disadvantage.

 ## Extend the OPUS Project
 The OPUS project hosts a variety of corpus data.